NotSujanSharma/block-chain/README.md

 # Block Chain (From Scratch - Python)

+## Installing requirements

-To run the project you need to install requirements from requirement.txt
+To run the project you to have ecdsa installed, to install that run:

 ```
 pip3 install -r requirements.txt